Principal bundles under reductive groups: Fundamental groupoids

-Let $\sC$ be a full subcategory of the category of transitive affine groupoids over $H$ which is closed under the formation of finite products, filtered limits, transitive affine subgroupoids over $H$, and affine quotient groupoids.
-Then the following conditions are equivalent: \begin{enumerate} {(\arabic{enumi})} \item $\sC$ has an initial object; \item for any $K$ of finite type in $\sC$, the intersection of two transitive affine sugroupoids over $H$ of $K$ is transitive affine; \item for any $K$ and $K'$ of finite type in $\sC$, the equaliser of two morphisms from $K$ to $K'$ over $H$ is transitive affine. \end{enumerate} Indeed \ref{i:Cinitial} clearly implies \ref{i:Cintersect}, and considering the graphs of morphisms shows that \ref{i:Cintersect} implies \ref{i:Cequaliser}.
-Assume \ref{i:Cequaliser}.
-To see that \ref{i:Cinitial} holds, consider the full subcategory $\sC_0$ of $\sC$ consisting of those $K$ that have no transitive affine subgroupoid over $H$ other than $K$.
-Given $K$ of finite type in $\sC$, there is at most one morphism from $K_0$ to $K$ in $\sC$ for any $K_0$ in $\sC_0$, and there is a $K_0$ in $\sC_0$ for which such a morphism exists, because $K$ has a subgroupoid in $\sC_0$.
-Since $\sC_0$ is essentially small, the filtered limit $\lim_{K_0 \in \sC_0}K_0$ exists, and there exists a unique morphism from it to any $K$ of finite type in $\sC$.
+\begin{lem} Let $\sG$ be a full subcategory of the category of transitive affine groupoids over $H$ which is closed under the formation of finite products, filtered limits, transitive affine subgroupoids over $H$, and quotient groupoids.
+Then the following conditions are equivalent: \begin{enumerate} {(\alph{enumi})} \item $\sG$ has an initial object; \item for any $K$ of finite type in $\sG$, the intersection of two transitive affine subgroupoids over $H$ of $K$ is transitive affine; \item for any $K$ and $K'$ of finite type in $\sG$, the equaliser of two morphisms from $K$ to $K'$ over $H$ is transitive affine. \end{enumerate} \end{lem}